 Or they can devote an hour of their week for 10 weeks to help them be a great employee.
 10-15 minutes to watch the lesson and then time to work through the exercises, whether that is on an individual or group basis.

 To reinforce the learning and to support the implementation and progress of the program, I also offer follow-up webinars or group coaching using Zoom.

 Where You Go from Here…

-If you wish to download the program into your LMS we will provide you the files to do so.
+If you wish to download the program into your LMS we will provide you with SCORM compliant files to do so.